cakephp/docs/en/core-libraries/helpers/html.rst

     Returns an URL pointing to a combination of controller and action.
-    If $url is empty, it returns the REQUEST\_URI, otherwise it generates the url for the controller and action combo.
+    If $url is empty, it returns the REQUEST\_URI, otherwise it generates the URL for the controller and action combo.
 If full is true, the full base URL will be prepended to the result::

         echo $this->Html->url(array(